-Before & After Colombus
+Before And After Colombus

 Antigua and Barbuda is a small twin-island democracy located within the heart of the Eastern Caribbean archipelago.
 Antigua"s history can be dated to 1775 B.C. when its first inhabitants, the Siboney or stone people lived on the island.
 About the time of Christ or, the beginning of the common era, the Arawaks from South America arrived and introduced agriculture to the islands of Antigua and Barbuda.